Kinematics/kparser/Documentation/readme.txt

 Troubleshooting:

-If you are running Windows Vista or Windows 7 you may need to adjust the runtime permisssions for the program if you wish to make use of the RAM monitoring methodology of the parser.
+KParser requires administrative privileges to run.
+If you are running Windows Vista or Windows 7, you will need to authorize this via the UAC prompt.
+You do not need to adjust the properties tab to run the program as administrator since that is automatically requested in the program manifest.

-Right click on the .exe file (or desktop shortcut) and select Properties.
-Go to the Compatibility tab and check the check box "Run this program as an Administrator".

 If you are running 64-bit Windows Vista you may need to install the patch from this page in order to fix some problems with .NET 3.5: